 Heading further west into Yamanashi, the line first stays a little south of Chuo mainline and the Chuo expressway, before those two swing northwest while the Maglev route heads straight west.
 You can see it emerge for shorts covered bridges near Hatsukari, then pop out for longer viaducts as it crosses national route 137 and prefectural route 36 on the edge of the big Yamanashi plain.
 The current end of the viaduct is at Fuefuki, Yamanashi, according to Google maps.

 There will be a station for Yamanashi prefecture in Ōtsumachi near Kofu, with access to JR Minobu Line.
+[CORRECTION: Any transfer between Yamanashi station and any of the JR Minobu line stations will have to involve either buses or a yet to be built monorail, tram or other light rail infrastructure.]

 The Yamanashi plain is where most of the above ground distance of the line will be found.
 The viaduct sections will either have noise barriers or complete covers.
 A main reason to opt for viaducts in this area is the relatively high water table, which would complicate tunneling.